tj/n/README.md

 - `N_NODE_DOWNLOAD_MIRROR`: See [Custom source](#custom-source)
 - support for [NO_COLOR](http://no-color.org) and [CLICOLOR=0](https://bixense.com/clicolors) for controlling use of ANSI color codes
 - `N_MAX_REMOTE_MATCHES` to change the default `ls-remote` maximum of 20 matching versions

+## How It Works

+`n` downloads a prebuilt `node` package and installs to a single prefix (e.g. `/usr/local`).
+This overwrites the previous version.
+The `bin` folder in this location should be in your `PATH` (e.g. `/usr/local/bin`).

+The downloads are kept in a cache folder to be used for reinstalls.
+The downloads are also available for limited use using `n which` and `n run` and `n exec`.

+The global `npm` packages are not changed by the install, with the exception of `npm` itself which is part of the `node` install.